MEET THE TEAM

 Vineyards have always intrigued Emile.
 Growing up close to the Durbanville wine region, Emile and his brother took it upon themselves to visit as many wine farms as possible.
 This vinous education saw him in good stead, and a passion was ignited to learn more about what makes wines from different regions taste so comparatively different.

 Emile enjoys the freedom of being able to make small batches of experimental wine.
 His first is a single barrel of Sauvignon Blanc which was named “Boere Jive” in honour of his late father’s first published collection of poetry.
 Emile married his wife Hilani in Vondeling’s chapel.
-The pair live right next door to the farm with their two brown border collies.
+They live right next door to the farm with their 3 children, Anna and the twins Marie and Fanie, and two brown border collies.

 WILLEM AND MOLLA